 Palace of Versailles with ornate architecture and expansive gardens in France.

 Get your booking confirmed instantly

-Access to the Estate of Trianon (The Grand Trianon, the Petit Trianon and their gardens, as well as the Queen's hamlet)
+Admission to Estate of Trianon, including The Grand Trianon, the Petit Trianon and their gardens, as well as the Queen's hamlet

-Access to Gallery of Coaches and Royal Tennis Court
+Use of Gallery of Coaches and Royal Tennis Court for visitors

-Access to the Fountain or Musical show (Apr to Oct only)
+Access to Fountain or Musical show (Apr to Oct only)

+Palace of Versailles with ornate architecture and expansive gardens in France.